Persona 4: Dancing All Night: Reception

-The Japanese video game magazine Famitsu gave the game the review score 33 of 40, consisting of the sub-scores 8, 8, 8, and 9.
+The Japanese video game magazine Famitsu gave the game a review score of 33 out of 40, consisting of the sub-scores 8, 8, 8, and 9.
 Heath Hindman of PlayStation LifeStyle gave the game 8 out of 10, praising the soundtrack and unique feel of the game.
 The game sold 94,036 physical retail copies within its debut week of release within Japan, placing second within the Japanese software sales charts for that particular week.
 IGN awarded it 8.4 out of 10, saying "Persona 4: Dancing All Night highlights the wonderful music from the Persona series while building a solid story".

 However, Heidi Kemps of GameSpot gave the game a 5 out of 10, and stated that "Dancing All Night might have sounded like a fun idea on paper, but it simply doesn’t hold a candle to better portable rhythm games."
-She also stated that the "story is disappointing, the gameplay is mediocre, and the only thing that really feels fun is playing dress-up with characters and their various outfits."
+She also stated that the "story is disappointing, the gameplay is mediocre, and the only thing that feels fun is playing dress-up with characters and their various outfits."

+An Internet meme dubbed the "Bancho Dance" is popular on social media platforms, which was born out of Yu Narukami performing a choreographed dance to the song "Specialist" in Dancing All Night.
+The meme features displaying insults to make it look as if Yu Narukami is saying them.